mikeizbicki/chajda/README.md

 Groonga (),
 and native postgres (23).
-In particular, native postgres has no support for full text search in Chinese, Japanese or Korean languages, but the pspacy extension provides this functionality.
+In particular, native postgres has no support for full text search in Chinese, Japanese or Korean languages, but the chajda extension provides this functionality.

-Pspacy adds support for these languages by using the popular [spacy](https://spacy.io/) python library to handle all language-specific parsing, and then reusing Postgres's language agnostic full text search features (e.g. [GIST]()/[GIN]()/[RUM]() indexes) to perform the actual searching.
+Chajda adds support for these languages by using the popular [spacy](https://spacy.io/) python library to handle all language-specific parsing, and then reusing Postgres's language agnostic full text search features (e.g. [GIST]()/[GIN]()/[RUM]() indexes) to perform the actual searching.
 Spacy is under active development, and as more languages are added to spacy (and language support for the existing languages improves), these improvements can be automatically reused within postgres.